hyagosilvaxds/backend-nerdzup/CLIENT_ENDPOINTS_DOCUMENTATION.md

 ---

-## 10. Get Client Files
+## 10. Get Client Files & Library
 **GET** `/clients/:id/files`

 ### Description
-Retrieves all files associated with a client, including uploaded documents and received deliverables.
+Retrieves all files associated with a client, including service request uploads, project deliverables, and client library files.
+This is a comprehensive endpoint that returns all file types organized by category.

 ### Required Roles
-- `ADMIN`
+- `ADMIN` (can access any client's files)
-- `EMPLOYEE`
+- `EMPLOYEE` (can access any client's files)
-- `CLIENT` (only their own files)
+- `CLIENT` (can only access their own files)

 ### Required Permissions
 - `READ_CLIENTS`

 ### URL Parameters
 - `id` (string) - Client ID

+### Access Control
+- **Admins and Employees**: Can access any client's files and library
+- **Clients**: Can only access their own files and library (user.client?.id must match the requested ID)

+### Response Structure
+The endpoint returns files organized into three categories:

+#### File Categories
+1. **clientUploads**: Files uploaded by the client during service requests
+2. **deliverables**: Files delivered by the team (completed work, designs, etc.)
+3. **libraryFiles**: Files in the client's personal library (brand assets, references, etc.)

 ### Response
 ```json